asagarx/k8s-aws-target-group-controller/README.md

 # AWS Target Group Controller

 This Kubernetes controller automates the management of AWS Target Groups by providing a seamless integration between Kubernetes and AWS Elastic Load Balancing.
+This is a helper tool for [AWS load balancer controller](https://github.com/kubernetes-sigs/aws-load-balancer-controller) to reduce the gap between targetGroupBinding and targetGroup and listener configurations.
 It enables declarative configuration of AWS Target Groups using Custom Resource Definitions (CRDs), supports both Application Load Balancers (ALB) and Network Load Balancers (NLB), and includes a mutation webhook for automatic label management.
 The controller handles the complete lifecycle of target groups, including creation, updates, and deletion, while maintaining synchronization between Kubernetes services and AWS load balancer targets through TargetGroupBinding resources.

 ## Prerequisites